 Memorial Day is touted as a weekend-long American holiday with great store discounts and even better barbecues, but it’s a lot more than that.
 It’s a day of remembrance.
 Like all holidays, there’s good and bad to this one, which is why it’s so important to think about those who have lost their lives for this country — fighting or not.
 There are so many great activities for families everywhere, and I know not all my readers are in the Bay Area, so I’m not going to publish a local list of activities, but some possible things you can do as a family for this weekend, and on Monday if you happen to have the day off from work.

-Go to a Memorial Day Ceremony
+Go to a Memorial Day ceremony

-Annual events and traditions are almost magical when you’re a kid — there’s something calming in knowing that it will always be there and it’s something to look forward to.
+Annual events and traditions are almost magical when you’re a kid — there’s something calming in knowing that they will always be there and it’s something to look forward to.
 Make going to an event an annual tradition, a part of a special family day.
 When Savannah was a baby I went to Sour Flour in SF to check out the free Bagel Monday then ventured to the Presidio for their annual parade and ceremony with family.
 After that, we visited Yoda in the Presidio and grabbed some Starbucks — It was so fun!
 Going to an event like this is also a great teaching moment.

-Visit a Museum
+Visit a museum in memorium

-Visit the Park and Craft
+Visit the park and craft

 How are you spending Memorial Day?
 Share your plans in the comment section below!